What Does it Take to Be a Human Resources Manager?

-There were about 136,100 jobs for Human Resources Manager in 2016 (in the United States).
+In the United States, there were 136,100 jobs for Human Resources Manager in 2016.
 New jobs are being produced at a rate of 9% which is above the national average.
 The Bureau of Labor Statistics predicts 12,300 new jobs for Human Resources Manager by 2026.
-Due to new job openings and attrition, there will be an average of 12,400 job openings in this field each year.
+There will be an estimated 12,400 positions for HR Manager per year.

 The states with the most job growth for HR Manager are Washington, Utah, and Colorado.
 Watch out if you plan on working in Vermont, Maine, or South Dakota.
 These states have the worst job growth for this type of profession.